South African labour law: Exhaustive list

-With regard to the interpretation of this definition, the general principal is that legislation that limits constitutional rights must be interpreted in such a way as to minimise the limitation.
+With regard to the interpretation of this definition, the general principle is that legislation that limits constitutional rights must be interpreted in such a way as to minimise the limitation.
 The definition must be interpreted so as to give the maximum possible protection.

 With regard to the freedom to rely directly on the Constitution, employees may rely directly on the Constitution to challenge practices not covered by the Labour Relations Act 1995, like transfers.
 This issue, however, remains to be developed by the courts.

 Promotion and demotion

-Basic principles

-Many cases have been referred to the Commission for Conciliation, Mediation and Arbitration and the courts in this regard.
-From these cases, three main issues arise: